awareness, attention, and support.

 Form an action plan for the next steps ahead

-Join us February 22-24, 2019 for this weekend retreat to nourish your body, mind, heart, and soul.
-Through council circles, music, movement, and story we will explore and affirm our deepest truths as men.
+Join us February 21-23, 2020 for this weekend retreat to nourish your body, mind, heart, and soul.
+Through council circles, group processes, music, movement, and story we will explore and affirm our deepest truths as men.
 We will emerge with blessings to move forward into our lives with clarity of purpose, passion, and power to better serve our own souls, our families and our communities.

 The winter season is a potent time to dive deep within our inner terrain.
 Winter’s darkness calls forth both a time for renewal and self-nourishment, as well as a time of alignment with our inner desires and visions.
 Winter is both a time to learn how to rest in ourselves, as well as a time to actively examine the seeds within that are longing to sprout, come spring.
 This is the time for deep personal soul work.